mintty/mintty/wiki/Tips.md

 display the themes available in the mintty configuration directories or activate one of them in the current mintty window.

+Note that some theme files also define foreground/background or cursor colours, which overrides manually changed settings of those.
+If you do not want that, simply make a copy of the theme file with those settings removed.

 ### Background image ###

 As an alternative to a background colour, mintty also supports graphic